 Consensus on goals

-Political reformers in the UAE have no ability to influence the government or overcome anti-democratic actors.
+Reformers in the UAE who advocate democratization or changes to the country’s policies have no ability to influence the government or overcome anti-democratic actors.
 Political power is completely centralized, with little tolerance for dissenting views or public calls for reform.
-In fact, those who openly call for reform and criticize the political elite are jailed and subject to lengthy prison sentences.
-The UAE leadership advocates gradual and incremental reform as their preferred approach.
-With the majority of the population satisfied with the government’s performance, any further advances in political reform have been set aside.
+Those who in the past have openly called for reform and criticized the political elite have been jailed, deported, coopted, silenced or had their citizenship revoked.
+Because the vast majority of the population is satisfied with the government’s performance and views the leadership as completely legitimate, political reform is not on the agenda.

-In order to ensure its predominance, the government has implemented a security apparatus that monitors all potential forms of political activity in the country.
-It has also enacted legal restrictions in the form of anti-terrorism and cybersecurity legislation, essentially granting the government authority to intervene against any actions deemed harmful to the nation.
-Furthermore, extensive cooperation exists at the regional level, including a GCC-wide security agreement that obligates each member state to take action against any group of individuals suspected of undermining state security.
-Given the unstable security climate in the Middle East region, exemplified by countries like Iraq, Syria and Yemen, there is no indication that the UAE government will relax its stance in the coming years.
+To maintain its predominance, the government has implemented a security apparatus that monitors all potential forms of political activity in the country.
+It has also enacted legal restrictions through anti-terrorism and cybersecurity legislation, essentially granting the government authority to intervene against any actions deemed harmful to the nation.
+Additionally, extensive cooperation exists at the regional level – including a GCC-wide security agreement that obligates each member state to take action against any group of individuals suspected of undermining state security.

 Anti-democratic actors

-The homogeneity of the UAE population, combined with the government’s monopoly on power and the use of force, means that the UAE authorities are fully capable of containing any cleavages within society.
-In addition to the high degree of legitimacy extended to the government by its national population, there is a high degree of consensus when it comes to government policy and overall policy direction.
-A national survey conducted by the Serco Institute, released in April 2021, found that 90% of people described themselves as being “very happy” or “somewhat happy” with UAE government services.
-The 2022 Edelman Trust Barometer stated that 76% of respondents had trust in the government – a seven-point increase over the 2021 report.
+The homogeneity of the UAE national population, combined with the government’s monopoly on power and use of force, means UAE authorities are fully capable of containing any cleavages within society.
+In addition to the high degree of legitimacy extended to the government by its national population, there is a high degree of consensus on government policy and overall policy direction.

-On the emirate level, a development discrepancy exists between the larger emirates of Abu Dhabi and Dubai, compared to the less resource-endowed five northern emirates of Sharjah, Umm al-Quwain, Ajman, Ras al-Khaimah and Fujairah.
-Although the federal government offers numerous support programs to foster development in all regions of the UAE, actual implementation on the ground can be uneven.
-Additionally, the government does not view emirate-level competition and disagreements as a direct threat to state stability.
+On the emirate level, a development gap exists between the larger emirates of Abu Dhabi and Dubai and the less resource-endowed five northern emirates of Sharjah, Umm al-Quwain, Ajman, Ras al-Khaimah and Fujairah.
+The government, however, does not view emirate-level competition and disagreements as a threat to state stability.

 Cleavage / conflict management

-Organized civil society organizations, however, are excluded from the policy process, and the government undertakes specific steps to prevent them from playing any role in terms of policy formulation, implementation or government performance monitoring.
+It must be noted that a formal civil society network that actively seeks to participate in the public policy process does not exist in the UAE.
+In fact, the government actively prevents such organizations from forming, thus preventing any potential role in policy formulation, implementation or government performance monitoring.
 Existing think tanks, professional organizations and labor unions are usually government-sponsored and controlled.
-This means that studies by think tanks are published and brought to the attention of the population, but not in terms of being critical of government policy.
 Space for civil society participation is only provided within the context of community development, in terms of voluntary association or community engagement.
+Tribal structures are still used to communicate decisions and elicit feedback, but gatherings such as majles are used much less frequently than before.

 Public consultation

-There are no major historical injustices that require the government to engage in a reconciliation process.
-While there is competition among the individual emirates, which partly revolves around unresolved territorial issues predating the establishment of the federation, it is not considered disruptive and does not necessitate a formal process of reconciliation.
-There is a broad commitment to the federation as a whole, and any remaining historical disputes are addressed within this framework.
+There are no major historical injustices that require the government to conduct a reconciliation process.
+Although competition exists among the individual emirates, partly due to unresolved territorial issues that predate the federation’s establishment, it is not considered disruptive and does not require a formal process of reconciliation.
+There is broad commitment to the federation as a whole, and any remaining historical disputes are addressed within this framework.

 Reconciliation